gSchool/ada-developer-skills/01-roundtable-guides/tdd-exercise-roundtable.md

     score([-1, 3, 5])
   }.must_raise ArgumentError
   ```
+* Was it hard to write things in TDD fashion?
+* What questions do you have on TDD development?

 Lets also share some TDD-Exercise tests and `score` methods.
 What are some new things you learn from classmates.